 \subsection{The Dirac operator and its fundamental solutions}

 The connection on $SM + P$ induces the \emph{exterior covariant derivative} $\ud_A$ on $D_\rho M$, \cf \cite[Sec.~II.5]{KobayashiNomizu}.
 This determines a covariant derivative $\nabla$ on sections of $D_\rho M$, \cite[Sec.~III.1]{KobayashiNomizu}.
-Analogously, there is a covariant derivative $\nabla^c$ on sections of $D_\rho^* M$.
+Analogously, there is a covariant derivative $\nabla^*$ on sections of $D_\rho^* M$.
 We may then define the Dirac operators $D$ and $D^*$, which, in a local trivialization\footnote{Here we use a trivialization of tensor product form, i.e., the trivialization of $D_\rho M$ is induced from trivializations of $SM \times_{\rho_0} \C^{2^{[n/2]}}$ and $P \times_\rho V$.} are given by\footnote{Here we use the customary notation $\gamma^\mu = \gamma(\ud x^\mu)$ for the Clifford multiplication composed with the spinor representation.}